combinator-ml/combinator/docs/design.md

 Now go through the `.header.md` file and update your README.
 This file will be pushed to the combinator.ml website, so make sure it makes sense outside of the context of the repository.

+Browse to the [`combinator-docs.yml` github action](https://github.com/combinator-ml/terraform-template/blob/main/.github/workflows/combinator-docs.yml) and update the [`COMBINATOR_DOCS_FILE` environmental variable](https://github.com/combinator-ml/terraform-template/blob/main/.github/workflows/combinator-docs.yml#L13) to point to the location where you want your documentation to appear in the website heirarchy.
+For example, the [Feast](components/data/feast.md) component is set to: `docs/components/data/feast.md`.

+If you are working within the [combinator-ml organization](https://github.com/combinator-ml) then the combinator docs github action will start to work once merged.

+##### Users Outside of the Combinator-ml Organization

+But if you are outside of the [combinator-ml organization](https://github.com/combinator-ml) then you will need to create a Github Secret called `CI_TOKEN` with a personal [Github access token](https://github.com/settings/tokens) that has the single permission: `public_repo`.
+This delegates permission to create a PR using your access credentials.

 #### 5. Create a PR

 Push your code to a branch and create a PR.
 This will kick off the various Github actions.
 This step is important because if you just push to master, it won't regenerate the documentation.